-The British Paragliding Championship Rules are documented in full here.
+The British Open Series Paragliding Competition Rules are documented in full here.

 IMPORTANT: A pilot will NOT be allowed to compete unless they have a certified harness AND helmet.
 See full details below.

 The identity of a pilot will be proved by an identification document issued by or on behalf of the government of the pilot’s country or country of residence according to Section 7 rules.

 Qualified pilots aged under 18 are allowed to compete, provided they are supervised by a parent/legal guardian.

 - Pilot must have flown a 50km flight to goal in a FAI competition in the past 2 years